jovian-explorer/exo_k/README.md

 Author: Jeremy Leconte (CNRS/LAB/Univ.
 Bordeaux)

-The goal of `exo_k` is to provide a library to:
+`Exo_k` is a Python 3 based library to handle radiative opacities from various sources for atmospheric applications.
+It enables you to:

-* Interpolate efficiently and easily in correlated-k and cross section tables
+* Interpolate efficiently and easily in correlated-k and cross section tables.
 * Convert easily correlated-k and cross section tables from one format to another (pickle, hdf5, LMDZ GCM format).
-* Adapt precomputed correlated-k tables to your need:
+* Adapt precomputed correlated-k tables to your needs by changing:

-  * by changing the resolution
+  * the resolution and quadrature (g) grid,
-  * by changing the pressure/temperature grid
+  * the pressure/temperature grid.
-* To create tables for a mix of gases using tables for individual gases.
+* Create tables for a mix of gases using tables for individual gases.
+* Create your own tables from high resolution spectra.
-* Test various assumptions in an integrated radiative transfer framework.
+* Use you data in an integrated radiative transfer framework to simulate planetary atmospheres.

+On this website, you'll find a 'Getting Started' section that will show you how to do all that.
+You'll also find all the references to the various classes and methods.
+This documentation is searchable with the search bar in the top left corner.

+Enjoy!

+J. Leconte

-## Installation
+# Installation

 Exo_k can be installed using pip:
 ```